iamkevingreen/Ragnarok/README.md

-MSB Meteor-SASS-Bower
+Ragnarok
 =================

+**A Meteor based CMS with Sass & Bower**

 ## Setup

 Navigate to `server/fixtures.js` to change the default admin settings to whatever you want for the initial user

 Run `meteor` in the root to install dependencies and start the server